vu-greenlab-2023/android-runner/README.md

 All parameters required for measuring the performance and energy consumption are specified in the config_web.json file.
 At the beginning of each run, the local Live Server is started.

+steps to run the experiment in raspberry Pi:

+1. Make sure the android device is plugged into raspberry Pi by running the command, adb devices
+     The output should return the device ID
+3. Run the commands to invoke batterystats plugin: python3 android-runner android-runner/examples/batterystats/config_web.json

 ## R Script
 3rdTrial.csv